oac-tree/sup-dto/doc/source/anytype.rst

    * Empty types are only equal to other empty types.
    * Scalar types are only equal to the exact same scalar type.
    * Structured types are only equal to other structured types with the same type name, member names and types.
+The order of members is also taken into account.
-   * Array types are only equal to other array types with the same name, same element type and number of elements.
+   * Array types are only equal to other array types with the same type name, same element type and number of elements.